Binance Market Update (2022-08-19)

 Binance

-The global cryptocurrency market cap now stands at $1.05T, down by -6.60% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.03T, down by -8.07% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include SANTOS, PORTO, and STG, up by 117%, 55%, and 42%, respectively.
+Market outperformers include STG, PORTO, and SANTOS, up by 98%, 43%, and 20%, respectively.

 Top stories of the day: